chhuang-one/sqxclib/doc/schema-builder-static.md

 	sq_table_add_column(table, userColumns, 8);
 ```

 use C99 designated initializer to change table and column in schema_v2 (static)

+In the example below, 'userColumnsChanged' contains records to add, alter, drop, and rename columns.

 ```c
 static const SqColumn  userColumnsChanged[5] = {